freeorion/freeorion-sdk/README.md

 This command creates a native build system for the SDK.

 To select a specific IDE or a version thereof use the `-G` (generator) parameter.
-Valid values for this parameter are `-G "Visual Studio 14 2015"`, `-G "Visual Studio 15 2017"`, `-G "Xcode"` or similar.
+Valid values for this parameter are `-G "Visual Studio 15 2017"`, `-G "Xcode"` or similar.

 To select a specific MSVC toolset version use the `-T` (toolset) parameter.
 Valid values for this parameter are `-T v140` or `-T v141` or equivalent for